dsccommunity/xSystemSecurity/README.md

     restart the computer to complete the process of turning off UAC.
 Once UAC is off, people that log on as administrator will always have the permissions of an administrator.
-This is the least secure setting same as "NeverNotify", but in addition EnableLUA registry key is disabled.
+This is the least secure setting same as "NeverNotify", but also EnableLUA registry key is disabled.
 EnableLUA controls the behavior of all UAC policy settings for the computer.
 If you change this policy setting, you must restart your computer.
 We do not recommend using this setting, but it can be selected for systems that use programs that are not certified for